-For example, some grains and legumes require little rainfall for growth and production, and a dry period for the grains and and pods to get dried,
+For example, some grains and legumes require little rainfall for growth and production and a dry period for the grains and pods to get dried,

-Vegetables, especially the leafy types require wet period for their growth and production.
-This is why specific period of the year is recommended for the growing of various crops in the different parts of Nigeria and West Africa,
+Vegetables, especially the leafy types require a wet period for their growth and production.
+This is why a specific period of the year is recommended for the growth of various crops in the different parts of Nigeria and West Africa,

 for example, early maize is planted in the South between late February and April, late maize in August/September while it is planted June in the North.
 Cotton is planted in June. read cultural practices in maize cultivation